Black Lives Matter

-Black Lives Matter (BLM) is a decentralized political and social movement that seeks to highlight racism, discrimination, and racial inequality experienced by black people.
-Its primary concerns are incidents of police brutality and racially motivated violence against black people.
-It started following the killings of Trayvon Martin, Michael Brown, Eric Garner, and Rekia Boyd, among others.
-The movement and its related organizations typically advocate for various policy changes considered to be related to black liberation.
-While there are specific organizations that label themselves simply as "Black Lives Matter," such as the Black Lives Matter Global Network, the overall movement is a decentralized network of people and organizations with no formal hierarchy.
-The slogan "Black Lives Matter" itself remains untrademarked by any group.
-Despite being characterized by some as a violent movement, the overwhelming majority of its public demonstrations have been peaceful.
+Black Lives Matter (BLM) is a decentralized political and social movement that aims to highlight racism, discrimination and racial inequality experienced by black people, and to promote anti-racism.
+Its primary concerns are police brutality and racially motivated violence against black people.
+The movement began in response to the killings of Trayvon Martin, Michael Brown, Eric Garner, and Rekia Boyd, among others.
+BLM and its related organizations typically advocate for various policy changes related to black liberation and criminal justice reform.
+While there are specific organizations that label themselves "Black Lives Matter", such as the Black Lives Matter Global Network Foundation, the overall movement is a decentralized network with no formal hierarchy.
+As of 2021, there are about 40 chapters in the United States and Canada.
+The slogan "Black Lives Matter" itself has not been trademarked by any group.

-The movement began in July 2013, with the use of the hashtag #BlackLivesMatter on social media after the acquittal of George Zimmerman in the shooting death of African-American teen Trayvon Martin 17 months earlier in February 2012.
-It became nationally recognized for street demonstrations following the 2014 deaths of two more African Americans, Michael Brown—resulting in protests and unrest in Ferguson, Missouri, a city near St. Louis—and Eric Garner in New York City.
-Since the Ferguson protests, participants in the movement have demonstrated against the deaths of numerous other African Americans by police actions or while in police custody.
-In the summer of 2015, Black Lives Matter activists became involved in the 2016 United States presidential election.
-The originators of the hashtag and call to action, Alicia Garza, Patrisse Cullors, and Opal Tometi, expanded their project into a national network of over 30 local chapters between 2014 and 2016.

-The movement returned to national headlines and gained further international attention during the global George Floyd protests in 2020 following his murder by Minneapolis police officer Derek Chauvin.
-An estimated 15 million to 26 million people participated in the 2020 Black Lives Matter protests in the United States, making it one of the largest movements in the country's history.
-It comprised many views and a broad array of demands but they centered on criminal justice reform.
+In 2013, activists and friends Alicia Garza, Patrisse Cullors, and Ayọ Tometi originated the hashtag #BlackLivesMatter on social media following the acquittal of George Zimmerman in the fatal shooting of African-American teen Trayvon Martin.
+The movement became nationally recognized for street demonstrations following the 2014 deaths of two more African Americans, Michael Brown—resulting in protests and unrest in Ferguson, Missouri—and Eric Garner in New York City.
+Since the Ferguson protests, participants in the movement have demonstrated against the deaths of numerous other African Americans by police actions or while in police custody, in the summer of 2015.
+The movement gained international attention during global protests in 2020 following the murder of George Floyd by Minneapolis police officer Derek Chauvin.
+An estimated 15 to 26 million people participated in Black Lives Matter protests in the United States, making it one of the largest protest movements in the country's history.
+The vast majority of BLM demonstrations in 2020 were peaceful, but BLM protests from late May to early June 2020 escalated into riots and looting in most major cities.

-The popularity of Black Lives Matter has shifted over time.
-Whereas public opinion was net negative in 2018, it grew increasingly positive through 2019 and 2020.
-A June 2020 Pew Research Center poll found that 67% of adult Americans expressed some support for the Black Lives Matter movement.
-A later poll conducted in September 2020 showed that support among American adults had dropped to 55%, with notable declines among whites and Hispanics, while support remained widespread among black adults.
-By May 2022, support for Black Lives Matter had decreased significantly among all racial demographics, including among African-Americans.
+Support for Black Lives Matter has fluctuated in recent years.
+In 2020, 67% of American adults expressed support for BLM, declining to 45% of American adults in 2024.
+Support among people of color has, however, held strong, with 81% of African Americans, 61% of Hispanics and 63% of Asian Americans expressing support for Black Lives Matter as of 2023.